 - Panama requires an upfront payment of 3% of your anticipated capital gains tax when you buy a property.
-Upon sale, a 10% tax is calculated and you can apply for a credit if the amount you previously paid is greater than the amount you owe at the sale.
+Upon sale, a 10% tax is calculated, you can apply for credit if the amount you previously paid is greater than the amount you owe at the sale.
 The credit process can take years, so be prepared to wait.

 - The Dominican Republic uses a sliding scale for capital gains taxes, which ranges from zero to 25% for individuals, and a flat rate of 27% for corporations.
 This calculation is also adjusted for inflation, unlike most other countries.

 - In Colombia, you owe capital gains tax of 10% if you own the property for two or more years.
 If you don’t reach the two-year threshold, you are responsible to pay tax at the net income tax rate, which will be higher depending on your other assets.